farnoodsaghi/noteworthy/README.md

 ---

-## Install client dependencies and run the client app like so:
+## Install client dependencies and run the client app at `http://localhost:3000` like so:
 ```
 cd client
 npm install